 The introduction of the new passport will see the UK revert to the traditional blue cover design.

-This was dropped back in 1988, when the country adopted burgundy, in line with most other EU member states.
+This was dropped in 1988, when the country adopted burgundy, in line with most other EU member states.

 The passport format remains the same (B7 format: 125 × 88 mm or 4.921 × 3.465 in).